-Buying an investment property in Manchester will give you great returns, but where exactly in the city is it best to invest?
-Today we’ll be comparing the city centre with the south and asking what the pros and cons are to each area.
+Buying an investment property in Manchester will give you great returns but where exactly in the city is it best to invest?
+Today, we’ll be comparing the city centre with the south and asking what the pros and cons are for each area.

 As always it depends on your tenant profile and your goals with regard to yield and growth.
 It depends on your exit strategy… and you might find that with city centre property you could end up being locked into a deal in a way that won’t happen to you in the south.

 The question we’re dealing with today is regarding buying an investment property in Manchester and whether South Manchester is a better bet than Manchester city centre.

 The question is from Dr Syed, who asks…

 “Dear Rob, hope you’re well.
 My name is Dr Syed and I’ve just seen your video, The Best Places to Invest in Manchester.”

 We have a few more videos on this site and on our YouTube channel about buying an investment property in Manchester.
 Take a look and we hope you find them useful.

 “I’m looking to buy soon and I’m a first-time buyer.
 I know that you have previously said that South Manchester is good.
 What do you think about South Manchester as opposed to the city centre?
 I’m open to suggestions as to where I should be buying an investment property.
 I know there are areas of the city centre that are good.
 However, in which areas do you think house prices are going to appreciate more in value?
 I look forward to hearing from you.
 Dr. Syed”.

 - Should I Use My Deposit to Buy One House or Two?

 - Do Estate Agents Have Any Secrets?